sfc-gh-aschneider/snowflake_fivetran_dbt/README.md

 [Snowflake.md](Snowflake.md) contains the alternate instructions to perform the tutorial tasks against Snowflake.

 It is highly recommended that you have working knowledge of Snowflake and a Snowflake account.

-You can get a Snowflake account [here](https://trial.snowflake.com).
+You can get a Snowflake trial account [here](https://trial.snowflake.com).
 You can access [Tutorials, Videos, and Other Resource](https://docs.snowflake.com/en/other-resources.html) for Snowflake [here](https://docs.snowflake.com/en/other-resources.html).